Xavier-IV/soulgotchi.my/README.md

 ## How to Play

-1. Name your SoulGatchi when you first start
+1. Name your SoulGotchi when you first start
 2. Grow your pet's health, spirituality, energy, and happiness by:
    - Performing dhikr (remembrance of Allah)
    - Praying the five daily prayers